NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 #### Unity

 In his overview of Unity, Gregory writes that the ease of development and cross-platform capabilities are its major strengths.
 [12 1.5.9]
-Upon further investigation of the features of this engine, I found that all the pros can be broken down into 3 rough categories: *portability, versatility and community*.
+Upon further investigation of the features of this engine, all the pros can be broken down into 3 rough categories: *portability, versatility and community*.

 Most of the sources that construe Unity's popularity highlight how cross-platform support greatly assists during both production and post-production phases.
 "...it [Unity] stands out due to its efficiency as well as its multitude of settings for publishing digital games across multiple platforms...